Ch4s3/-pursu.es/source/drafts/09-10-elixir-structs-explained.html.markdown

 o be used as a key, generally you would use strings, atoms, or numbers as keys, but there's no such limitation.
 However, as a best practice one should not use a mutable object as a key, because that breaks the associative property of the data structure.
-Python has [dictionaries](https://docs.python.org/3/tutorial/datastructures.html#dictionaries) which function similarly, but require immutable keys *(in contrast to Ruby)*.
-Both languages are distinct from Elixir in that their maps are mutable.
+Ruby, while visually similar, differs from Elixir in that maps are mutable.
 Clojure offers a map implementation that's immutable like Elixir's map.
-If you're more familiar with JavaScript, it has "objects" that are essentially like mutable associative arrays and structs at the same time.
-There's a reason JSON has become the de facto serialization format of the web.
+If you're more OCaml, continuing the functional trend, has options for both mutable and immutable structures.

 ###Maps in Comparison###